Constrained Zero-Sum Stochastic Linear-Quadratic Differential Game for Jump-Diffusion Systems with Random Coefficients: Open-loop solvability

-the corresponding state process $X^*({\cdot})\equiv X^{u_1^*,u_2^*}_{\xi}({\cdot})$ is called an optimal state.
-Problem (C-ZLQJ) is said to be (uniquely) open-loop solvable at $\xi$ if it admits a (unique) open-loop saddle-point.
-In addition, Problem (C-ZLQJ) is said to be (uniquely) open-loop solvable if it is (uniquely) open-loop solvable at all $\xi\in L^2(\Omega; \RR)$. \end{definition}
+The associated state process $X^*=X_x^{u_1^*,u_2^*}$ is called the optimal state.
+The problem is said to be uniquely open-loop solvable at $x$ if the open-loop saddle point is unique, and uniquely open-loop solvable if this holds for every $x\in\mathbb R$. \end{definition}